rohanhrk/core/oops.md

     2. If you write your own parameterised constructor, then Java deletes its default constructor.

     3. You can have multiple custom constructors.

+## STATIC AND FINAL
+The **static** keyword means the value is the same for every instance of the class.

+The **final**  keyword means once the variable is assigned a value it can never be changed.

+Note : The combination of static final in Java is how to create a constant value.